skylarweaver/front-end-afa/src/pages/index.md

     belief: No safe treatment exists
     description1: "The best treatments are far from good.
 From acidic ointments to powerful pills to steroidal injections, current treatment options often bring serious side effects and are rarely effective."
     description2: >-
-      With more funding for research, we hope that our treatment options become more effective and less detrimental.
+      With more funding for research, we hope that our treatment's (possessive noun) options become more effective and less detrimental.
   reason3:
     belief: 'Big impact, little attention'